tarasyarema/tensorblock/README.md

 ### `id` : id of the level.
 It could be any type but currently we are using integers.

+We are working on creating some test for new levels.
+Before that we will check them manually and then merge them to master.

 ## Dev

 ### The `.env` file